 - Tenured and Tenure-Track Faculty Members

-All tenured and tenure-track faculty members should participate in all stages of the search except conference interviews, which are typically conducted by two department members.
+All tenured and tenure-track faculty members should participate in all stages of the search except conference interviews, which are typically conducted by two committee members (preferable a department member and the Liberal Arts Search Representative).
 Exceptions include faculty members on sabbatical who may choose not to participate and retirees who are typically not included in the search for their replacement.
-Any tenured member of the department may serve as the search committee chair.
+Though the department chair most often chairs the search, any tenured member of the department may serve as the search committee chair.

 Propose to your Dean a couple of tenured faculty members from outside your department (ideally also outside your division) who could serve as Liberal Arts Search Representative to your search.
 The Liberal Arts Search Representative will then be assigned by the Provost’s Office.
 The Liberal Arts Search Representative is a full voting member of the search committee who must be present at all search committee meetings and must be consulted in the development of the position description.

 Students should be present for teaching demonstrations and, ideally, for research presentations.
 Student feedback ought to be sought out and shared with the search committee.
 If it is the practice of the department to invite a student to serve as a formal member of the search committee, the confidential nature of search processes must be explained to the student.
 In addition, departments may invite students to an informal meeting with each candidate, such as lunch on campus or a reception.

 If the department wants to include any faculty member with a special appointment (i.e., any full-time appointment other than tenured or tenure-track), the Provost’s Office needs to be notified in advance and a rationale provided.

 The Search Committee